A direct product theorem for quantum communication complexity with applications to device-independent cryptography: Proof overview

-For example, one tool widely used in sequential security proofs is the Entropy Accumulation Theorem \cite{DFR17,AFRV19}.
-Suppose the information released to Eve in the $i$-th round (in the sequential setting we call each time Alice and Bob enter inputs $x_i,y_i$ into their box, a round) is $T_i$, and Eve's quantum register is $\tE$.
+As stated before, the most widely-used tool in sequential security proofs is the Entropy Accumulation Theorem \cite{DFR17,AFRV19}.
+Suppose the information released to Eve when Alice and Bob play the $i$-th game is $T_i$, and Eve's quantum register is $\tE$.
 Then in order to apply the Entropy Accumulation Theorem to bound $\sfH_\infty^\eps(K^\A|T_1\ldots T_n\tE)_\rho$, we require the Markov condition $(A_1\ldots A_{i-1}) - (T_1\ldots T_{i-1}\tE)-T_i$ for all $i$, i.e., the information leaked in the $i$-th round is independent of the Alice's outputs of the rounds before $i$, given Eve's side information before the $i$-th round.
 In the setting without leakage, $T_i$ is just Alice and Bob's inputs $X_iY_i$ for the $i$-th round, which are picked with trusted private randomness, and thus can be made independent of everything else.
 In the setting with leakage however, $T_i$ would include the information leaked by Alice and Bob's boxes in the $i$-th round as well.
 Once we allow the boxes to leak information, there is nothing stopping them from leaking information about the outputs of the $(i-1)$-th round in the $i$-th round.
 Thus imposing the Markov condition here feels fairly unnatural, and closes off the possibility of using Entropy Accumulation in the model with leakage.

-\paragraph{Parallel security proof.} Instead we closely follow the approach of \cite{JMS17} in giving a parallel security proof for their protocol.
-Here ``parallel'' means that their security proof works when Alice and Bob enter all their inputs into their boxes at once, and no Markov condition is required.
+\paragraph{Parallel security proof.} Instead we closely follow the approach of \cite{JMS17} in giving a parallel security proof for their protocol, where no Markov condition is required.
 The security proof of \cite{JMS17} is based on the parallel repetition theorem for non-local games under product distributions \cite{JPY14}.
 Since we are working in the setting with leakage, instead of a parallel repetition theorem for games, we use our direct product theorem for communication.
 The communication setting with 3 players exactly corresponds to the leakage model between the parties Alice, Bob and Eve in QKD.
 Case (i) of our direct product theorem says that if communication is $cn$ for for sufficiently small $c<1$, then the probability of computing $n$ copies of a non-local game's predicate correctly goes down exponentially in $n$.